Properly organising a

-is critical to optimising operations and minimising the unnecessary movement of
+warehouse layout is critical to optimising operations and minimising the

-materials.
-By strategically optimising the storage of products according to
+unnecessary movement of materials.
+By strategically optimising the storage of

-practices plays a pivotal role in driving the overall success of a warehouse
+management practices plays a pivotal role in driving the overall success of a

-operation.
-Critical considerations when deciding on an appropriate storage
+warehouse operation.
+Critical considerations when deciding on an appropriate

 - Warehouse staff health and safety.